openresty/lua-nginx-module/README.markdown

 Installation
 ============

-It is highly recommended to use the [ngx_openresty bundle](http://openresty.org) that bundles Nginx, ngx_lua,  LuaJIT 2.0/2.1 (or the optional standard Lua 5.1 interpreter), as well as a package of powerful companion Nginx modules.
+It is highly recommended to use the [OpenResty bundle](http://openresty.org) that bundles Nginx, ngx_lua,  LuaJIT 2.0/2.1 (or the optional standard Lua 5.1 interpreter), as well as a package of powerful companion Nginx modules.
 The basic installation step is a simple command: `./configure --with-luajit && make && make install`.

 Alternatively, ngx_lua can be manually compiled into Nginx: